Skip to content

 INFO

-This is all you need to do just to build the latest code.
+This is all you need to do in order to get the latest code.
 If needed you can also get the source code specific to a particular release.
 GIT Examples provides a lot more information working with releases and contributing to PX4.

 First we'll build a simulated target using a console environment.
 This allows us to validate the system setup before moving on to real hardware and an IDE.